Canop/bounded-cache/readme.md

 ## Introduction

-A simple in memory cache forgetting the least recently accessed entry when the maximal number of entries is reached.
+A fast LRU cache forgetting the least recently accessed entry when the maximal number of entries is reached.
+Optionally, age of entries can be checked to invalidate those whose time-to-leave is exceeded.

 All operations are fast, O(1) and synchronous.

-WARNING : this isn't yet officialy released and is only on github for peer-review !

 ## When to use it